 The incidence of throat cancer, particularly oropharyngeal squamous cell carcinoma, is rising, with a worrying prevalence in the younger population.
 Callum Higgins and Paul McNamara examine the possible causes, and their implications.

 "Edward Jenner remains the most famous GP in the UK and is still very relevant today.
-He had multiple talents; here, I focus on his main three: GP, scientist, and writer."
+He had multiple talents; here, I focus on three: GP, scientist, and writer."

 This challenges the notion that clinical interactions should be structured according to a strict division between diagnosing disease and understanding the patient’s broader illness experience.